-3.32.1603.32.150 Administration Fees
+3.32.150 Administration Fees

 The Board of Supervisors may establish a fee payable by the Park Owners to reimburse the County for the general costs incurred by the County in administering this chapter.
 One hundred percent of this fee shall be paid by Park Owners to the County.
-The costs shall be apportioned equally to all Mobile Home spaces in the County.
-Park Owners may pass through 50 percent of the administrative fees assessed against them to the Mobile Home Owners.
-The portion of the fee to be passed through shall be apportioned equally among the affected Mobile Home spaces.
+The costs shall be apportioned equally to all Mobile Home spaces in the unincorporated County, with each Park Owner responsible for its prorata share.
+Park Owners may pass through 50 percent of the administrative fees assessed against them to the Mobile Home Owners, in their respective Parks.
+The portion of the fee to be passed through shall be apportioned equally among the affected Mobile Home spaces in the Park Owners' respective Parks.

-3.32.1703.32.160 Direct Cost Fees
+3.32.160 Direct Cost Fees

-The direct costs incurred in the processing of a request for a Major Rent Increase shall be borne directly by the Park Owner involved in the request and may not be passed through in any manner to the Mobile Home Owners unless otherwise apportioned by the Hearing Officer.
+The direct costs incurred in the processing of a request for a Non Standard Rent Increase shall be borne directly by the Park Owner involved in the request and may not be passed through in any manner to the Mobile Home Owners unless otherwise apportioned by the Hearing Officer.
 Direct costs include all costs incurred by the County in processing the request pursuant to this chapter including but not limited to the cost of staff time, hearing costs, and appeals costs.
-The Rent Review Officer may collect a deposit from a Park Owner prior to processing an application for a Major Rent Increase.
+The Rent Review Officer may collect a deposit from a Park Owner prior to processing an application for a Non Standard Rent Increase.

-3.32.1803.32.170 Implementing Rent Review Procedures
+3.32.170 Implementing Rent Review Procedures